wix-incubator/teamcity-client/README.md

 int timeout = 10000;
 TeamCityClient teamcityClient = TeamCityClient.aTeamCityClient(teamcityBaseUrl, timeout, "MyUserName", "MyPassword")
 ```

-or create an instance of **HttpClient** (teamcity-client uses a HttpClientWrapper to wrap scalaj Http as an http client, you can use any http client by implementing the HttpClient trait/interface).
-Pass username, password and optinally timemout (default is 5 sec).
-Pass an instance of **HttpClient** to the TeamCityClient,  the base url of the Teamcity server and you are ready to go.
+Alternatively, you can create an instance of **HttpClient**.
+Teamcity client uses HttpClientWrapper to wrap scalaj Http as an http client, so you can use any http client by implementing the HttpClient trait/interface.
+Pass username, password and optionally timeout (defaults to 5 seconds).
+Now pass an instance of **HttpClient** to the TeamCityClient, specify the base url of the Teamcity server and you're good to go.

 Scala:
 ```scala